jbenner-radham/belmont-theme-for-eza/README.md

 3. If `$HOME/Library/Application Support/eza/theme.yml` exists then it will be loaded.
 4. If `$HOME/Library/Application Support/eza/theme.yaml` exists then it will be loaded.

-Then copy or symlink `theme.yml` into the desired location.
+Choose your destination from the above and then copy or symlink `theme.yml` into the desired location.

 ### Windows